-What Makes A Thermometer Medically Graded ?
+What Makes Different Thermometer Types Medically Graded?

-Retail thermometers are widely available through shops, pharmacies and online retailers.
-Since the COVID-19 pandemic, there has been a rise in the sale of retail thermometers for use for screening.
+Retail thermometers are widely available through shops, pharmacies, and online retailers.
+Since the COVID-19 pandemic, there has been a rise in the sale of retail thermometers for screening purposes.
+However, retail thermometers were not designed for healthcare diagnoses.

 Types of Clinical Thermometers